codingkiddo/docker-learning/DOCKER-NOTES.md

+# Topics

+* Intro and Course Overview
+* What is Docker?
+* What is a Container?
+* Docker vs Virtual Machine
+* Docker Installation
+* Main Docker Commands
+* Debugging a Container
+* Demo Project OverviewDocker in Practice
+* Developing with Containers
+* Docker ComposeRunning multiple services
+* DockerfileBuilding our own Docker Image
+* Private Docker RepositoryPushing our built Docker Image into a private Registry on AWS
+* Deploy our containerized app
+* Docker VolumesPersist data in Docker
+* Volumes DemoConfigure persistence for our demo project
+* Wrap Up

-# Docker overview
+## Docker overview

 ![](assets/docker-logo.png)

 The concept of containerization itself is pretty old.
 But the emergence of the Docker Engine in 2013 has made it much easier to containerize your applications.

-According to the Stack Overflow Developer Survey - 2020, Docker is the #1 most wanted platform, #2 most loved platform, and also the #3 most popular platform.
+According to the Stack Overflow Developer Survey2020, Docker is the #1 most wanted platform, #2 most loved platform, and also the #3 most popular platform.

 As in-demand as it may be, getting started can seem a bit intimidating at first.
 So in this book, we'll be learning everything from the basics to a more intermediate level of containerization.
 After going through the entire book, you should be able to: